-Spicy Homemade Meatballs & Spaghetti Squash
+Spicy Ground Turkey Meatballs With Spaghetti Squash (Paleo I Whole30)

 I saw this meme the other day that mentioned something about how once you hit thirty you lose out on all your favorite carbs and start eating cauliflower for the base of meals instead.
 It made me smile because it's somewhat true!